andreciornavei/socketlog/README.md

 ## That's all, folks

-I hope this proejct help you to save some time of server socket.io tests.
+I hope this project help you to save some time of server socket.io tests.

 ---